 - Cardiac arrhythmias

 Loud snoring, gasping during sleep, obesity, and enlarged neck circumference are predictive clinical features.
-Screening questionnaires can be used to assess for sleep apnea, although their accuracy is limited.
+Screening questionnaires can be used to assess for the risk of sleep apnea, although they are not diagnostic.
 The diagnostic standard for obstructive sleep apnea is nocturnal polysomnography in a sleep laboratory.
-Home sleep apnea tests can be performed for certain patients but are generally considered less accurate.
+Home sleep apnea tests can be performed for certain patients but are generally considered less accurate, but more convenient for the patient.
 Continuous positive airway pressure is the first-line treatment; adherence rates are variable and seem to improve with early patient education and support.
 Other treatment modalities include weight reduction, oral appliance therapy, and surgery to correct anatomic obstructions, although there is insufficient evidence to support these types of surgeries.
 Bariatric surgery can improve sleep parameters and symptoms in obese patients with obstructive sleep apnea and can result in remission in many patients.

 Heart disease is the world’s No. 1 killer, taking the lives of around 18 million people per year.
 Fortunately, the disease is largely treatable.
 By changing some daily habits, you can even prevent any heart problems from affecting your well-being.
 Your doctor can help you determine how to keep your heart pumping efficiently and functioning…

 Looking for a cardiologist near Worthington because you believe that you are experiencing heart trouble?
 Heart disease affects over 80 million people in the United States and is the leading cause of death in both men and women.
 Unfortunately, heart disease is a silent killer that does not exhibit many symptoms, which is why it is…